thisisshub/thisisshub.github.io/PITCHME.md

     $ brew install git (mac os)

 ---
-Type `git` into the terminal

-We need to configure `git`

-`git` associates your name and email with every change you make

----
-We need to configure `git`
-Type `git` into the terminal

 We need to configure `git`

 `git` associates your name and email with every change you make